maxim-saplin/llm_chess/README.md

 ### Problems with instructuin following

-!NOTE, not touching prompts, changin parsing logic to be more relaxed, logs before 08.10.2024 are more strict with wrong moves stats
+!NOTE, not touching prompts, changin parsing logic to be more relaxed, logs before 08.10.2024 (first 8) are more strict with wrong moves stats

 Original kick-off prompt:
 ```